spicata/99000000/index.md

 - I thought it would be funny
 - I could do it
 - I wanted to do it
-- 99 000 000 has no real meaning, so I could assign it one, and I wouldn't be limited by that later one
+- 99 000 000 has no real meaning, so I could assign it one, and I wouldn't be limited by that later on
 - It is fairly memorisable

 Also, I can use the subdomainds now.
 Here are the stuff on 99 000 000.xyz (for now):